Leo Tolstoy wrote, “Happy families are all alike; every unhappy family is unhappy in its own way.”

 - When I’m with this person, do I feel empowered—or do I feel depleted, exhausted, and/or beat down?

-- Did getting lovey-dovey, hot and heavy too quickly with this person cause me to ignore red flags I might otherwise have noticed?
+- Did getting lovey-dovey, hot and heavy too quickly cause me to ignore red flags I might otherwise have noticed?

 - Am I in denial about anything that has to do with this relationship?